Trade Forex Trading

 Total= 1000 - 200

-It's therefore better to use less leverage so that to minimize the risks involved.
-The higher the leverage option used the higher the risk.
+It is thenceforth better for-you to use less leverage so that to reduce the risks involved.
+The higher the leverage ratio used the higher the risk.
 This is one of leverage guidelines not to use more than 5:1 leverage ratio.

-To Learn More about Leverage and Margin - Study the Topics Listed Below:
+To Learn More About Margin and Leverage - Review the Subjects Listed Below:

 Forex Broker